Sleep under the stars on the shortest night of the year...

 - Enjoy a pub lunch before we set off, then some camping food and hot drinks while the sun sets.

 - Explore some of the local area, with moderate-difficulty walks to and from the camp-site.

-We’ll meet at lunch time in one of the villages in the heart of Snowdonia, and from there head to the pub for lunch, and a briefing about the expedition.
+We’ll meet for lunch at midday in Capel Curig, one of the villages in the heart of Snowdonia.
 There’ll be plenty of time to ask questions, and an opportunity to talk through what equipment wild campers take with them when they head into the hills.

 After lunch we’ll drive a short distance and then begin our walk, lasting a few hours, where we’ll head up into the hills and enjoy fantastic views over Snowdonia.